WickedFlame/MeasureMap/README.md

 ```

 #### ExecutionContext
-The ExecutionContext is a object containing information about the curent run.
+The ExecutionContext is a object containing information about the current run.
 The Context can be used to store and pass Data to each Taskexecution.
 ```csharp
 ProfilerSession.StartSession()
 		.Task(ctx => {